Creating Assets Saving & Hope

 - small business capitalization

-After completing an online financial education class, income qualifying households are eligible to open a joint savings account with Interfaith Housing Services.
-The money deposited into this account from a participant’s earned income is matched 2:1 by Interfaith Housing Services for the purchase of their goal asset…first home, college or vocational training, or small business capitalization.
+Qualifying households, upon submission and approval of an application (and completion of financial education requirements), are eligible to open a joint savings account with Interfaith Housing & Community Services.
+The money deposited into this account from a participant’s earned income is matched 2:1 by Interfaith Housing & Community Services for the purchase of their goal asset.

 Qualifying households must have earned income that falls below 200 percent of the federal poverty level and have a net worth (market value of all assets owned, minus debt) of less than $10,000.
 The home you live in and one vehicle are excluded from asset determination.